Corporate Social Responsibility

 Simon East, Heidi Bateman, Charlotte Haskins, Katie Lane and Elena Hathaway are all part of Meade King’s Charity Committee.
 The Charity Committee's role is to come up with all sorts of creative ideas and events to raise money for our chosen charities.

-The Fraser committee arranges staff social events, from barbecues to fish and chips evenings.
+The Fraser committee arranges staff social events from barbecues to fish and chip evenings, picnics and pub quizzes.
 It’s a great way for staff across departments to get to know each other.